TitanComputer/Grid-Maker/README.md

 - Prevents running multiple app instances using a lock file
 - Automatically recovers from stale locks after 60 seconds

+### 🐞 Troubleshooting
+- If the app says "already running": the lock file may exist.
+The app removes stale locks older than 60s automatically, or manually delete the lock file in the app data folder.
+- AVIF files not loading: install `pillow-avif-plugin`.
+- If preview shows "No supported images found": ensure filenames end with .png/.jpg/.jpeg/.avif/.webp (case-insensitive) and folder path is correct.
+- If output filenames collide, the app will append _01, _02, ... (safe behavior).

 ---

 ## 🚀 Usage Guide